msagehring/cricut-materials-guide/README.md

 # Cricut Materials Guide 🧵✨

 A mobile-friendly web app to help you search, filter, and explore Cricut-compatible materials with ease.
+Currently conains the top 25 materials used by Cricut users.

 ## 🔗 Quick Access (Scan Me!)